-Children must be under age 26 as of the effective date to enroll as a Dependent under your plan.
+Children must be under age 26 as of the effective date of this EOC to enroll as a Dependent under your plan.

 Dependent children are eligible to remain on the plan through the end of the month in which they reach the age limit.